inet-framework/inet-showcases/_docs/general/dynamic/index.md

 to have `LinearMobility`, and move around in random directions:

 <p>
-<pre class="snippet" src="omnetpp.ini" from="destinationNode.mobilityType" upto="initFromDisplayString"></pre>
+<pre class="snippet" src="omnetpp.ini" from="destinationNode.mobility.typename" upto="initFromDisplayString"></pre>
 </p>

-The XML scenario used for this simulation is defined in <a srcfile="general/dynamic/scenario6.xml"/>.
+The XML scenario used for this simulation is defined in <a srcfile="general/dynamic/scenario.xml"/>.
 The scenario creates 10 `DynamicHost`s named `sourceNodeX` (where is X is the index) periodically, with a period of 2.71 seconds.
 Each host is deleted 4 seconds after creation.

-TODO: it should be just scenario.xml

 ## Results